lbarqueira/ToDo_Compose/README.md

 - Dependency injection with Dagger-Hilt library.

-## See open Issues for contribution
+### See open Issues for contribution

-### The problem: as you may notice the ViewModel is huge!!!
+_The problem: as you may notice the ViewModel is huge!!!_

 How to turn the Architecture of this app Clean through the use of:

-1 - MVVM together with Clear Architecture concepts
+- MVVM together with Clear Architecture concepts
-2 - UseCases, one UseCase per feature
+- UseCases, one UseCase per feature
-3 - One ViewModel per Screen
+- One ViewModel per Screen
-4 - One Repository per screen
+- One Repository per screen
-5 - View states
+- View states

 Also maintaining:

-6 - Hilt for dependency injection (already in use)
+- Hilt for dependency injection (already in use)
-7 - Room for database
+- Room for database

 Add-ons:

-- multi-module
+- Multi-module
-- tests
+- Tests